opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 (key:value pairs), action parameters (key:value pairs).
 The format for each of these string attribute values will be described later in the API usage section.

-Different vendors might support different types of tables with different fields and actions.
-The proposal does not outline an exact mechanism to expose this information (table, field, action names etc.) to the end user.
+The exact mechanism of exposing the information regarding tables, match fields, actions etc. to the end user is not part of this proposal.
 It is assumed that this information is made available to SAI users via an external mechanism.
-E.g with a target that runs P4, P4 compilers with custom backend can generate this kind of information.
+E.g. with a target that runs P4, P4 compilers with custom backend can generate this kind of information.
 A generic backend already supported today by default by P4C is P4 runtime and the accompanying P4 info file.

 ```cpp
 /**